Accessibility Options

 • Physiotherapy to maintain strength and mobility.

-• Exercise Therapy to improve cardiovascular fitness and Soft tissue massage techniques and stretching to improve stiffness and spasticity
+• Exercise Therapy to improve cardiovascular fitness and soft tissue massage techniques and stretching to improve stiffness and spasticity

 • Medications to reduce spasticity.

-• Assistive devices (e.g., canes, walkers, wheelchairs).
+• Occupational Therapy for assistive devices (e.g., canes, walkers, wheelchairs).

 • Surgery in some cases.